Motihari

-Motihari is a city and headquarters of East Champaran district in the Indian state of Bihar.
+Motihari (Note: ISO: Mōtīhārī) is a city and headquarters of East Champaran district in the Indian state of Bihar.
 It is located 80 kilometres west of Muzaffarpur and 152 kilometres northwest of the state capital Patna.
-In early days the land of Motihari was ruled by different kingdoms as Videha, Sunga, Kanvas.
-It is also believed that Champaran used to be a major part of King Janak's empire.
 Mahatma Gandhi started his famous Satyagraha movement from here.

 Geography

 Motihari is located on 26°39' N and 84°55' E in northwestern Bihar.
 It is about 165 km northwest from the state capital Patna, 45 km from Bettiah, 72 km from Muzaffarpur, 32 km from Chakia, 40 km from Mehsi, and 75 km from Sitamarhi.
 It is on the east bank of a lake, about 40 km southeast of Bettiah.